xAnt01x/Ecommerce-angular-1-of-2-/README.md

 ## SETUP

 1) Put all the angular files in a folder called, for example, `angular-ecommerce`;
-2) Open the GitHub Repository called `Ecommerce-springboot-2-of-2` and catch the files, open in a IDE and run the application;
-3) Run all the SQL Script files in this repository in the folder `db-scripts` in, for example, MySql Workbench and run all;
+2) Open the GitHub Repository called `Ecommerce-springboot-2-of-2` and catch the files, open in a IDE and run the application.
+Also, run all the SQL Script files in that repository in the folder `db-scripts` in, for example, MySql Workbench and run all;
-4) Enjoy this Ecommerce!
+3) Enjoy the Ecommerce WebSite!

 ## User credentials for Login